Martisal/pseudoPy/README.md

 <a id="1">[1]</a> C. Ferretti and M. Saletta. "*Naturalness in Source Code Summarization.
 How Significant is it?*".
 Submitted to 31st International Conference on Program Comprehension (ICPC).
 2023.

-<a id="2">[2]</a>S. Haque et al. "*Semantic similarity metrics for evaluating source code summarization*".
+<a id="2">[2]</a> S. Haque et al. "*Semantic similarity metrics for evaluating source code summarization*".
 In: Proceedings of the 30th IEEE/ACM International Conference on Program Comprehension (ICPC).
 ACM, 2022, pp. 36–47.

 # Citation

 If you find this repository useful for your work, please include the following citation:

 ```
-@inproceedings{preudoPy,
+@inproceedings{pseudoPy,
   author    = {Claudio Ferretti and Martina Saletta},
   title     = {Naturalness in Source Code Summarization.
 How Significant is it?},
   booktitle = {31st International Conference on Program Comprehension (ICPC) [submitted]},